-Assessment Type Maximum Marks Minimum Passing Marks Evaluation Details CIE- IA Tests (A) (A) 20 - conducted.
-Avera Assessment Tests Two tests each of 50 marks shall be conducted.
+Assessment Type Maximum Marks Minimum Passing Marks Evaluation Details CIE- IA Tests (A) 20 - Two tests each of 50 marks shall be conducted.
 Average of Two Internal Assessment Tests shall be scaled down to 20 marks.
 Continuous and Comprehensive Evaluation (B) 10 - Any one Assessment methods as per 24RNBE4.2 scaled to 10 marks.
-Total CIE Theory (A+B) 30 12 Marks of Tests and Assignments award for a maximum of 30.
-CIE Practical 12 - Marks awarded for Weekly Conduction Experiments and Submission of Laborato records, scaled to 12 marks.
-CIE Practical Test 8 - Average of marks of Two tests, ea conducted for 100 marks covering experiments, scaled to 8.
-Total CIE Practical (C) 20 8 Marks of Experiments, Record and Tes awarded for a maximum of 20 marks.
-CIE: Theory + Practical (A + B + C) 50 20 CIE Evaluation is done for a maximum 50 marks.
-SEE (D) 50 18 SEE is a theory exam, conducted for 1 marks and scaled down to 50 marks.
-Exaduration shall be for 3 hours.
-CIE+SEE (A+B+C+D) 100 40 Final marks shall be the sum of mark scored in Components A, B, C and D
+Total CIE Theory (A+B) 30 12 Marks of Tests and Assignments awarded for a maximum of 30.
+CIE Practical 12 DITIE Marks awarded for Weekly Conduction of Experiments and Submission of Laboratory records, scaled to 12 marks.
+CIE Practical Test 8 - Average of marks of Two tests, each conducted for 100 marks covering all experiments, scaled to 8.
+Total CIE Practical (C) 20 8 Marks of Experiments, Record and Test awarded for a maximum of 20 marks.
+CIE: Theory + Practical (A + B + C) 50 20 CIE Evaluation is done for a maximum of 50 marks.
+SEE (D) 50 18 SEE is a theory exam, conducted for 100 marks and scaled down to 50 marks.
+Exam duration shall before 3 hours.
+CIE+SEE (A+B+C+D) 100 40 Final marks shall be the sum of marks scored in Components A, B, C and D